paulecoyote/TiddlyCsv/readme.md

 ## Future
 * Benchmark against other libraries
 * Optimise for speed
+* Improve the code for reading rows in to objects.
 * Ensure as much as possible is asynchronous without sacrificing speed

 ## Contributors